Allen8838/Data-Science-Projects/Red Owl/README.md

 ## Question 1
 I then created a dictionary called dict_for_number_msgs_sent_by_sender.
 The resulting dictionary would look something like this for example:
 {jeff dasovich:1000, sara shackleton: 900....}.
 This would be used for the sent column for question 1.
-At the same time,
+At the same time, I created a dictionary called dict_senders_number_msgs_per_time and list_of_senders_time.
+The dictionary looks like {jeff dasovich :[(1, '2002-06')], sara shackleton: [(2, '2002-11')]....} and the list is a list of tuple that looks as follows
+[(jeff dasovich , 2002-06), (sara shackleton, 2002-11)...].
+The dictionary will be directly used for question two as it gives us the sender's name, and number of messages that was sent in a given period of time.

+The list is created by going in the original dataset and making a tuple of both the sender and the time they sent a message.
+This will be useful for question 3, as I will expand the "recipients" column by parsing the column by pipes and creating a separate dataframe from that one column.
+I will then go through that dataframe, convert the value of each cell to
+"False" if the cell value is not one of the top 5 senders names and record the column and row address where the cell value is one of the top senders.
+Thus, a list of tuples for the sender and time is needed as I will need to associate this tuple with the relevant recipient and this also avoids having to go through the dataframe row by row, which is time expensive.